 - Mark on the paper any errors in grammar, commas, word choice, spelling, or other errors you notice.

-- Look at the answer to the first question on the Writer's Evaluation.
-Do you think that the paper makes the audience respond the way the writer intended?
+- Look at the answer to the first question on the writer's evaluation.
+Do you think the paper makes the audience respond the way the writer intended?
 How could the writer make the paper clearer?

 - Look at the underlined thesis and topic sentences.
 Do you know how the writer feels about this subject?
 Are these clear, strongly worded, and interesting?
 How could they be better?
 If the paper doesn't have a clear thesis and topic sentences, suggest what they could write for this.

 - Where does the paper need more evidence and/or examples?
 If you have ideas for what the author could add, tell them.

 - Does the paper flow logically?
 Do you see anything missing in the argument?

 - Is the paper organized effectively?
 Does the author organize it so that it goes from least to most important?
 How and where can this organization improve?